20 Things To Do With Your Baby Before They Turn 1 - Baby Chick

 4. Introduce Your Baby to Music

-The magic of music cannot be understated!
-Experiment with your favorite ’90s jams.
-Or introduce classical music or rock out to Disney hits with your baby before they turn one.
+Music has a wonderful way of bringing families together.
+Experiment with your favorite ’90s jams, introduce classical music, or rock out to Disney hits with your baby before they turn one.
 I was on an “Encanto” kick when my son was born, and to this day, he lights up when he hears the lyrics to “The Family Madrigal” blasting throughout the house.
 It’s a fun, free activity everyone can enjoy together.

 5. Explore Instruments Together

 It’s never too early to show your little ones the power of moving their bodies.
-Family workouts don’t need to be intense CrossFit boot camps.
-It can be a simple walk or demonstrating basic yoga poses to your little one.
+Family workouts don’t need to be as intense as CrossFit boot camps.
+It can be a simple walk or a demonstration of basic yoga poses for your little one.
 Allowing them to explore and play with you will make exercise fun and inviting.
 My son loves crawling around on my spare yoga mat and giggles at me when I practice downward dog.
 Going on walks outside can help everyone get fresh air and feel recharged.
 Seeing the wonder of the neighborhood through your baby’s eyes is so much fun.

 Young mom, playing and breastfeeding her toddler boy on board of aircraft, going on holiday

-For the first few months, it can feel like you’re reading to a swaddled potato who occasionally blinks.
+During the first few months, it can sometimes feel like you’re reading to a baby who is more interested in sleeping than listening.
 Don’t give up on the magic of reading just because your little one doesn’t understand the words.
 Practice does make perfect here.
 A day will come when the regular reading activity prompts a flicker of familiarity in your baby’s face.
-Developing a reading routine before your baby turns one will set a standard and hopefully launch into a lifetime love of reading and learning.
+Developing a reading routine before your baby turns one will set a standard and, hopefully, launch a lifelong love of reading and learning.

 Three middle aged mothers hold their babies in a public pool during lessons.

 Speaking of splashing around, consider a baby swim class.
-Regardless of the time of year your little one was born, there are many options for indoor swim classes babies can partake in.
+Regardless of the time of year your little one was born, there are many options for indoor swim classes that babies can partake in.
 This is a wonderful introduction to water.
 It also encourages swim safety early on and offers excellent tips and advice for safe water practices for parents.
-Plus, in my opinion, any excuse to dress your little one up in a tiny swimsuit and snap a photo is a plus.
+Choose a class designed for babies, stay within arm’s reach at all times, and remember that swim lessons never replace close supervision around water.

 11. Join a Baby Storytime